-- (a) As used in this section, "statement" includes records signed by a person of his or her oral statements and records that summarize these oral utterances. - (b) Except in an emergency hearing under Section 407, a party, upon written notice to

-- another party at least [] days before an evidentiary hearing, is entitled to: - (1) obtain the names and addresses of witnesses to the extent known to the other party; and - (2) inspect and make a copy of any of the following material in the possession, custody, or control of the other party: - (A) a statement of a person named in the initial pleading or any subsequent pleading if it is claimed that respondent's act or omission as to that person is the basis for the adjudication; - (B) a statement relating to the subject matter of the adjudication made by any party to another party or person; - (C) statements of witnesses then proposed to be called and of other persons having knowledge of facts that are the basis for the proceeding; - (D) all writings, including reports of mental, physical, and blood examinations and things which the party then proposes to offer in evidence; - (E) investigative reports made by or on behalf of the agency or other party pertaining to the subject matter of the adjudication, to the extent that these reports contain the names and addresses of witnesses or of persons having personal knowledge of the acts, omissions, or events that are the basis for the adjudication or reflect matters perceived by the investigator in the course of the investigation, or contain or include by attachment any statement or writing described in this section; - (F) any exculpatory material in the possession of the agency; or - (G) any other material for good cause shown.
+1 2 3 Section 412 is based in part on 1981 MSAPA Section 4-210.
+See also California Government Code sections 11450.05 to 11450.50 (subpoenas in administrative adjudication).
+4 SECTION 413.
+DISCOVERY.
+5 (a) As used in this section, "statement" includes records signed by a person of his or her 6 oral statements and records that summarize these oral utterances.
+7 (b) Except in an emergency hearing under Section 407, a party, upon written notice to 8 another party at least [] days before an evidentiary hearing, is entitled to: 9 (1) obtain the names and addresses of witnesses to the extent known to the other 10 party; and 11 (2) inspect and make a copy of any of the following material in the possession, 12 custody, or control of the other party: 13 (A) a statement of a person named in the initial pleading or any 14 subsequent pleading if it is claimed that respondent's act or omission as to that person is the 15 basis for the adjudication; 16 (B) a statement relating to the subject matter of the adjudication made by 17 any party to another party or person; 18 (C) statements of witnesses then proposed to be called and of other 19 persons having knowledge of facts that are the basis for the proceeding; 20 (D) all writings, including reports of mental, physical, and blood 21 examinations and things which the party then proposes to offer in evidence; 22 (E) investigative reports made by or on behalf of the agency or other 23 party pertaining to the subject matter of the adjudication, to the extent that these reports contain 24 the names and addresses of witnesses or of persons having personal knowledge of the acts,